-The other day I was looking at the Beatitudes and was simply struck by how counter they are to our own American “Declaration of Independence.”
-Now, here I go again with another popular, feel-good post (smile).
-But this is a word that few want to hear: Our inalienable rights endowed us by our Creator and protected by our government – life, liberty, and our pursuit of happiness – do not necessarily coincide with the declaration of dependence on Christ in the beatitudes.
-I have never heard anyone say that before, and wish I hadn’t just done so, but there it is in all its glory.
+I’ve been looking at the Beatitudes recently and was struck by how counter they are to our own American “Declaration of Independence.”
+As a result, few might want to hear these words: Our inalienable rights endowed to us by our Creator and protected by our government – life, liberty, and our pursuit of happiness – do not necessarily coincide with the declaration of dependence on Christ in the beatitudes.
+I have never heard anyone say that before, but there it is in all its glory.

 Declaration of Dependence vs. Independence

-This kind of leans back into my recent entitlement posts, doesn’t it?
+This kind of leans back into my entitlement posts, doesn’t it?
 Many hear the words “pursuit of happiness” as “our right to experience happiness.”
 Well, this is just a recipe for destruction.
-God has endowed me with the right of free will, but not to the life I demand, the liberty I insist upon, and the happiness I expect.
-But wait—that’s my American RIGHT, right?
+God has endowed me with the right of free will, but not the life I demand, the liberty I insist upon, and the happiness I expect.
+But wait—isn’t that my American RIGHT?!
+Not so much.